 Yaki Onigiri (焼きおにぎり)

-Yaki Onigiri (焼きおにぎり) is traditionally made by grilling rice balls over charcoal until the rice starts to brown and crisp.
-Then they're brushed with either miso or soy sauce and then roasted until the seasoning forms a toasty caramelized glaze on the outside of the onigiri.
-The flavor that the charcoal imparts is undeniably good, but the texture usually ends up being somewhere in between crunchy and chewy, and not in a good way.
+Yaki Onigiri (焼きおにぎり) is a traditional Japanese snack made by grilling rice balls over charcoal until they start to brown and crisp.
+Then, they're brushed with either miso or soy sauce and roasted until the seasoning forms a toasty caramelized glaze on the outside.
+The flavor that the charcoal grill imparts is undeniably good, but the texture usually ends up somewhere between crunchy and chewy, and not in a good way.

-These days, most people don't have grills at home in Japan, so they are commonly made in a frying pan, but the oil can cause them to fall apart more readily, and it's challenging to get enough glaze onto them to season them properly.
+These days, most people don't have a grill at home in Japan, so they are commonly made in a frying pan, but the oil can cause them to fall apart more readily, and it's challenging to get enough glaze onto them to season them properly.

-For my version, I've changed a few things to create a grilled rice ball that's flavorful to the core and has an exterior that's as crisp as a rice cracker.
+For my version, I've changed a few steps to create a grilled rice ball that's flavorful inside and has an exterior that's as crisp as a cracker.

 Why This Recipe Works?